Computer hardware and software provisioning

 By default, all new computers are delivered to your closest IT Service Centre to have their Windows or MacOS operating systems configured to be centrally managed.
-Computers are tagged, engraved, added to inventory, and applications are installed such as Sophos Antivirus, Microsoft Office, Adobe Acrobat Reader, and Google Chrome.
+Computers are tagged, engraved, added to inventory, and applications are installed such as Sentinel One Antivirus, Microsoft Office, Adobe Acrobat Reader and Google Chrome.

 If you require any special software, data transfer, or custom configuration for your new computer(s), reply to the ticket by email so your technician receives your request promptly and can start preparing.